foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level2/lab_dsp2.rst

 Using |iotdk| board for performance comparison
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To compare performance of these two functions a simple application is created that performs complex array multiplication using either of the implementations above.
 The program initializes two arrays of complex numbers with random values and calls functions above in a loop (1 000 000-10 000 000 times) to make calculation delay measurable in seconds.
-This is done 8 times, and after each loop a LED on board turns-on.
+This is done eight times, and after each loop a LED on board turns-on.
 In the result, LED strip on board works as a "progress bar" showing the process of looped multiplications.

 The main performance check loop is shown in the following example.
 The outer loop runs 8 times (number of LEDs on LED strip), the inner loop makes "LOOPS/8" calls to complex multiplication function.
 LOOPS variable is configurable to change the total delay.